Joohansson/NanoRPCProxy/README.md

 The node commands are found here: https://docs.nano.org/commands/rpc-protocol/

 ### Using curl
 The curl command looks just a tiny bit different than for a direct node request.
-You just have to define it with a json content type:
+You just have to define it with a json content type.
+You can also use the -i flag to include response headers.

+**No authorization**

     curl -H "Content-Type: application/json" -d '{"action":"block_count"}' http://localhost:9950/proxy

+**With authorization**

+    curl --user user1:user1 -H "Content-Type: application/json" -H '{"action":"block_count"}' http://127.0.0.1:9950/proxy

 ### Using python
 **No authorization**